keeeeta/COVwin_VaccineSlotNotifier/README.md

-# OVwin Vaccine Slot Notifier
+# COVwin Vaccine Slot Notifier
 ## Description
 + This python program displays the available vaccination slots in all centers of a preferred district for the next 7 days.
 + It sends the output in the telegram channel created.